 Goodwill and Intangible Assets - Intangible assets acquired in a purchase business combination are amortized over their useful lives unless these lives are determined to be indefinite.
 Intangible assets are carried at cost, less accumulated amortization.
 Amortization is computed over the estimated useful lives of the respective assets, which are generally three to ten years.
 Goodwill represents the excess of costs over the fair value of net assets of businesses acquired.
 Goodwill and intangible assets acquired in a purchase business combination and determined to have an indefinite useful life are not amortized.
 In accordance with the provisions of FASB ASC Topic 350, Intangibles - Goodwill and Other, the Company tests goodwill and other intangible assets with indefinite lives for impairment at least annually at the beginning of the fourth quarter, or sooner if a triggering event occurs suggesting possible impairment of the values of these assets.
 Impairment testing for these assets involves a two-step process.
 In the first step, the fair value of the reporting unit holding the assets is compared to its carrying amount.
 If the carrying amount of the reporting unit exceeds its fair value, the second step of the impairment test is performed to measure the amount of the impairment loss, if any.
-In the second step, the fair value of the reporting unit over the sum of the fair values allocated to identified assets and liabilities is the value of goodwill to be compared to its carrying value (See Note 3 - Business Combinations, Goodwill and Intangibles).
+In the second step, the fair value of the reporting unit is allocated to all of its assets and liabilities, including intangible assets and liabilities not recorded on the balance sheet.
+The excess, if any, of the fair value of the reporting unit over the sum of the fair values allocated to identified assets and liabilities is the value of goodwill to be compared to its carrying value (See Note 3 - Business Combinations, Goodwill and Intangibles).
 ClearOne and all of its subsidiaries are considered as one reporting unit for this purpose.